startxfr/helm-repository/charts/chaos-mesh/README.md

-# Example chaos
+# Chaos - Mesh

-This helm chart is used to deploy a chaos testing suit composed of chaos mesh and kraken test suite.
+This helm chart used to deploy chaos-mesh on Openshift or Kubernetes cluster.
+Chaos-mesh is as a chaos engine with a gui to define and execute chaos scenarios for Kubernetes clusters.

-This chart is part of the [example-xxx startx helm chart series](https://helm-repository.readthedocs.io#examples-helm-charts) focused on deploying various kind of application consuming the cluster services deployed using the [cluster-xxx charts](https://helm-repository.readthedocs.io#cluster-helm-charts).
+This chart is part of the [chaos startx helm chart series](https://helm-repository.readthedocs.io#chaos-helm-charts) focused on deploying various kind of chaos tools for cluster infrastructure or applications chaos-testing. [chaos-xxx charts](https://helm-repository.readthedocs.io#chaos-helm-charts).

 ## Requirements and guidelines